All Products

 Quotas and limits

-• Data retention period: Monitoring data is retained for 30 days by default.
-For earlier periods, use the Expenses and Costs page.
+• Data retention period: Basic and advanced monitoring data is retained for 30 days by default.
+To query usage information from earlier periods, use the Expenses and Costs page.

 • Alert template limit: You can create up to 100 alert templates for each workspace.